Henrik Overgaard-Nielsen: Political career

 Overgaard-Nielsen has been an active opponent of the EU since the late 1970s, first in the People's Movement against the EU and later in the June Movement.
 In 1992, Overgaard-Nielsen was co-chairman of the "No" campaign in the Danish referendum on the Maastricht Treaty.

 In April 2019, Overgaard-Nielsen was announced as a Brexit Party Member of the European Parliament (MEP) candidate for the North West of England.
 He subsequently won his seat in the 2019 European Parliament election.

-Overgaard-Nielsen considers himself to be a socialist, in 2020 booklet Reclaiming Democracy: The Left Case for Sovereignty that he co-authored with fellow Brexit Party MEP Claire Fox, he said that when he campaigned against the Maastricht Treaty in his native Denmark in 1992, "the 'No' side was dominated by socialists and supported by intellectual and artistic elites", but when he moved to the UK in 1996, he found the Euroscepticism there anchored on the right, while the intelligentsia was mostly pro-EU.
+Overgaard-Nielsen considers himself to be a socialist, in 2020 booklet Reclaiming Democracy: The Left Case for Sovereignty that he co-authored with fellow Brexit Party MEP Claire Fox, he said that when he campaigned against the Maastricht Treaty in his native Denmark in 1992, "the 'No' side was dominated by socialists and supported by intellectual and artistic elites", but when he moved to the UK in 1996, he found the Euroscepticism there anchored on the right and far-right, while the intelligentsia was mostly pro-EU.
 He explained his left-wing eurosceptic views by saying that "The EU is rooted in four holy ‘pillars’: unregulated movement of capital, goods, labour and services.
 The most ardent cheerleaders for these freedoms are large multinational corporations, lobbyists and the middle-class establishment."

 Personal life

 Overgaard-Nielsen is married to Sharon Bierer, who is British.
-They have two children, live in London, and own a house near Ostuni, Apulia, Italy.
-Their daughter, Laura Bierer-Nielsen, is director of policy and research at Labour Leave.
+They have two children, and he divides his time between a home in London and one near Ostuni, Apulia, Italy.
+Their daughter, Laura Bierer-Nielsen, is director of policy and research at Labour Leave, a pro-Brexit campaigning group largely funded by Conservative Party donors.

 In October 2020, Overgaard-Nielsen became a British citizen.